Lewis & ClarkLaw School

 PLEASE NOTE: This course is not intended as an equivalent to, or substitute for, a commercial patent bar preparation course.

-Recommended Course: Patent Law & Policy or Patent Litigation
+Prerequisite: Patent Law & Policy

 Meets the WIE writing requirement.